ervanalb/covid19/shields.md

 ## Production Goals

-My goal is to produce around 200 units, but this may change after making initial deliveries and getting feedback on current needs.
+My goal was to produce around 200 units, but this may change after making initial deliveries and getting feedback on current needs. unfortunately, I only have enough elastic to produce about 120.

-So far I have donated 18 face shields to Cambridge Hospital, and have many more headbands ready to be assembled transparent shields.
+So far I have donated 56 face shields to Cambridge Hospital.
+I have ramped down production to work on my [ventilator design](ventilator.md) but I intend to start again soon.